Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     }
     ```

-    What if you need to check multiple conditions and do separate things for each case? this is when you use an `#!java if else if` statement!
+    What if you need to check multiple conditions and do separate things for each case? this is when you use an `#!cpp if else if` statement!

-    ```java
+    ```cpp
     void main() {
         int a = 10;
         int b = 20;